xplshn/ietext/README.md

 > [!IMPORTANT]
 > Currently, whitespace is destroyed by ietextw's output :(
 > I haven't had the time to correct the issue/bug.
 And given that this serves no purpose.
 I probably won't be fixing it any time soon

+> [!NOTE]
+> I've been working on adding syntax highlight to the `Ed` (the Standard Unix Text EDitor) implementation made by [u-root](https://github.com/u-root/u-root).
+Which can be found here: https://github.com/u-root/u-root/tree/main/cmds/exp/ed
+> This is probably more useful.
+And if I get it working I'll replace ietextw with an enhanced `Ed`